-WASHINGTON UTILITIES AND TRANSPORTATION COMMISSION PENALTY ASSESSMENT TG-240796
+WASHINGTON UTILITIES AND TRANSPORTATION COMMISSION PENALTY ASSESSMENT TE-250475

 PLEASE NOTE: You must complete and sign this document and send it to the Commission within 15 days after you receive the Penalty Assessment.
 Use additional paper if needed.

 I have read and understand RCW 9A.72.020 (printed below), which states that making false statements under oath is a class B felony.
-I am over the age of 18, competent to testify to the matters set forth below, and I have personal knowledge of those matters.
+I am over the age of 18, am competent to testify to the matters set forth below and I have personal knowledge of those matters.
 I hereby make, under oath, the following statements.

-- [] 1.
-Payment of penalty.
-I admit that the violation(s) occurred. [] Enclose \$200 in payment of the penalty. - OR [] Attest that I have paid the penalty in full through the Commission's payment portal. - [ ] 2.
+[] 1.
+OR [] Enclos of penalty.
+I admit that the violation(s) occurred. se \$100 in payment of the penalty. that I have paid the penalty in full through the Commission's payment ] 2.
 Contest the violation(s).
-I believe that the alleged violation(s) did not occur for the reasons I describe below (if you do not include reasons supporting your contest here, your request will be denied):

-[ ] a) I ask for a hearing to present evidence on the information I provide above to an administrative law judge for a decision.

-- OR [] b) I ask for a Commission decision based solely on the information I provide above. - [ ] 3.
+I believe that the alleged violation(s) did not occur for the reasons I describe below (if you do not include reasons supporting your contest here, your request will be denied): / I ask for a hearing to present evidence on the information I provide above to istrative law judge for a decision.
+OR I ask for a Commission decision based solely on the information I provide above. ] 3.
 Application for mitigation.
-I admit the violation(s), but I believe that the penalty should be reduced for the reasons set out below (if you do not include reasons supporting your application here, your request will be denied): - [ ] a) I ask for a hearing to present evidence on the information I provide above to an administrative law judge for a decision. - OR [] b) I ask for a Commission decision based solely on the information I provide above.
+I admit the violation(s), but I believe that the penalty should be reduced for the reasons set out below (if you do not include reasons supporting your application here, your request will be denied): / I ask for a hearing to present evidence on the information I provide above to an administrative law judge for a decision.
+OR I ask for a Commission decision based solely on the information I provide above.

-I declare under penalty of perjury under the laws of the state of Washington that the foregoing, including information I have presented on any attachments, is true and correct.

-Dated: [month/day/year], at [City, State]

-Name of Respondent (company) - please print

-Signature of Applicant
+1 . of perjury under the laws of the I have presented on any attachme State of Washington that the foregoing ents, is true and correct.
+Dated: [month/day/year], at [city, state] Name of Respondent (company) - please print Signature of Applicant